 Our firm’s founders Kim and Gary Hawkins started their practice in Nashville, Tennessee in 1986 because they wanted to practice landscape architecture to improve the community, cultivating connections through the power of accessible public space.
 We approach every project as an opportunity for civic improvement, aiming to redefine the way land is used; to impose design into even the passive, forgotten, interstitial spaces of a city; and to conserve and re-green large swaths of urban tracts.
-These ideas continue to drive our work, much of it in Nashville but with projects throughout the South and Southeast.
+These ideas continue to drive our work, much of it in Nashville but with projects throughout the South.

 The architects, engineers and clients we work with tend to be struck by our love of intense collaboration; this is true of our in-house teams even as it extends to the larger teams who are always part of coordinating complex projects.
 Within our office, it appears as a notable lack of competitiveness between designers, which allows every person at Hawkins Partners to learn from each other.